This page sets out important information for the recipients of Melbourne Law School (MLS) scholarships. Please read this page carefully.

 If a scholarship is terminated, the recipient will normally be entitled to continue their studies, if they have maintained satisfactory academic progress as required by their course and have complied with all obligations placed on students under the University’s Statutes and Regulations and Policies.

-Students may appeal the termination of their scholarship by making a written submission to the Dean of Melbourne Law School, setting out the circumstances which have affected their progress.
-The Dean will make a final determination, considering the student’s submission.
+A student may appeal the decision to terminate their scholarship by the Associate Dean of the relevant program of study by making a written submission to the Deputy Dean of MLS, setting out the basis on which they believe that the decision of the Associate Dean was made in error.
+The Deputy Dean will make a final determination, considering the student’s submission.